antdevelopment1/IntentManifestoApp/README.md

 # IntentManifestoApp
-## Intent Manifesto App in Progress Design Build In Progress
+## Intent Manifesto App - Design Build In Progress
 - Not yet sized for screens larger than 400px - Responsive Design Coming Soon

 ## What is Intent Manifesto